pceslayer/RetroN5-Dumper/README.md

 # RetroN5-Dumper
-Powershell Script to backup roms from a Rooted Hyperkin RetroN5
+Powershell Script to backup ROM files from a Rooted Hyperkin RetroN5

 This script assumes you have Windows 10 or PowerShell 4 installed and your RetroN 5 has already been rooted with ADB enabled.